• Link to Facebook

 What do we do?

 We care for over 300 patients and their families at any given time.
-This specialist care is provided by a multi-disciplinary team of doctors, nurses, social workers and occupational therapists to patients and their families at home and or at our specialist unit at Turnchapel
+This specialist care is provided by a multi-disciplinary team of doctors, nurses, social workers and occupational therapists to patients and their families at home and at our specialist unit at Turnchapel

 We are dedicated to ensuring that everyone in our community is educated and informed when it comes to end of life care.
 Our education team engage with the local community in an effort to train and empower individuals and organisations to work in partnership to provide excellent care in all environments and across all services.